-- “Continuing Credit Contract” means the contract between you and Payright in relation to the provision and access of credit via your Payright Account the terms of which are contained in these Terms and Conditions, each Application and each Credit and Repayment Schedule agreed to by you in respect of your PayRight Account.
+- “Continuing Credit Contract” means the contract between you and Payright in relation to the provision of and access to the BNPL Product.

-- “Credit and Repayment Schedule” means the schedule prepared in connection with an Application in accordance with the Terms and Conditions in relation to a purchase from a Participating Merchant.
+- “Credit and Repayment Schedule” means the schedule prepared in connection with a BNPL Application in accordance with the Terms and Conditions in relation to a purchase from a Participating Merchant using the Continuing Credit Contract.
 The terms relating to each Credit and Repayment Schedule may also be referred to as a “plan”.